-Drumming is a form of sound production most commonly found in social insects that live in wooden nests, wherein substrate vibrations are transmitted with high efficiency.
-It’s used as an alarm signal and is usually produced when there’s a disturbance to the colony nest.
+Drumming is a form of sound production mostly found in social insects that live in wooden nests.
+It’s used as an alarm signal and is usually produced when there’s danger or a disturbance.

 Do Ants Have Ears?

 Like many invertebrates, ants don’t have ears.
 Such is why they can’t detect sound in the same way that we humans do.
-Instead, they rely on vibrations and detect them with their subgenual organ located near their feet.
+They hear using vibrations.

 How Do Ants Communicate?

 Ants mostly communicate using scent and chemical signals called pheromones.
 However, they may also communicate using body language, touch, and sound.

 See this article to learn more about how ants communicate.

 Most ant species can see.
 Ants generally have a visual system composed of compound eyes and ocelli.
 These allow them to detect movement, light, and color.